shahadul-17/CSE-511-Advanced-Algorithms/README.md

 Leftmost index of target is: 3

 # Assignment 2
-Compute the number of inversions in a given an array.
+Compute the number of inversions in a given array.

 **Sample input**